coder7475/yaml/README.md

 ## Benefits

 - Lightweight
 - Simple & Easy to Read
 - Friendly readable and writable
 - Strict syntax - indentation is important
 - Easily convertible to JSON, XML
 - Suitable for configuration settings
 - Used in most languages
 - Parsing is easy
 - Powerful when representing complex data
 - Simple to modify with any text editor
 - Many tools available

+## Disadvantages

+- It is a new format introduced recently, and a learning curve exists.
+- Not much popular other than XML and JSON
+- It is very complex to represent configuration in the hierarchy of data

 ## Course Reference